USNavalResearchLaboratory/aetos/README.md

 </p>
 </div>

-Subsequently AETOS' `Compact` function is used to generate a much smaller expression with replacement rules:
+Subsequently AETOS' `Compact` function is used to generate a much shorter expression with replacement rules:

 <div align="center">
 <p align="center">